u1i/git_fullstackapp/README.md

    * http://localhost:7000/mypage

  * Verify that you see:
-   * I am sending this DATA from backend to frontend
+   * "I am sending this DATA from backend to frontend"